core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200167.md

 `func (o *InlineResponse200167) HasPorts() bool`

 HasPorts returns a boolean if a field has been set.

-### GetAggregation

-`func (o *InlineResponse200167) GetAggregation() OrganizationsOrganizationIdWirelessDevicesEthernetStatusesAggregation`

-GetAggregation returns the Aggregation field if non-nil, zero value otherwise.

-### GetAggregationOk

-`func (o *InlineResponse200167) GetAggregationOk() (*OrganizationsOrganizationIdWirelessDevicesEthernetStatusesAggregation, bool)`

-GetAggregationOk returns a tuple with the Aggregation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAggregation

-`func (o *InlineResponse200167) SetAggregation(v OrganizationsOrganizationIdWirelessDevicesEthernetStatusesAggregation)`

-SetAggregation sets Aggregation field to given value.

-### HasAggregation

-`func (o *InlineResponse200167) HasAggregation() bool`

-HasAggregation returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)